 What is the General Development District?
 What is allowed there?
 General Development Districts I and II are extra overlays to Shoreland Zoning granted by the DEP, to allow more robust development along the waterways in the middle of Bridgton’s downtown.

 Can't we use a simpler word than "fenestration"?
 Why should I vote for something I can't understand?
-Fenestration is a term meaning windows and doors you can see through.
+Fenestration is a one word term meaning windows and doors you can see through.
 It is difficult to think of another term for this.
 Proper proportions of fenestration result in a more appealing and accessible building.
 And, besides, defenestrate means “to throw someone out a window”.

 Can someone open a marijuana home business in my neighborhood?
+Marijuana Home businesses are considered retail businesses and are not allowed at this time.
+Registered caregivers are allowed.
+No marijuana establishments, of any kind, are permitted in Bridgton as the Town has not “opted in”, as required by Maine State law.
+The Planning Board has completed a separate ordinance permitting Medical Marijuana, which is intended to go to vote in November 2019.

-How does this zoning protect my property value? especially regarding undesired use will attract growth best suited to certain areas.
+How does this zoning protect my property value?
+Zoning allows for predictability, which is a good thing for property values, especially regarding undesired uses, and will attract growth best suited to certain areas.

 Can I expand my auto repair business?
-I am in the uter orridor.
+I am in the Outer Corridor.
 How much can I expand it by?
 Yes.
 You must comply with setback requirements.

 Why is this ordinance so long and complicated?
 I need an engineer just to understand it.
 I just need to build a simple structure out in a 10 acre field.
+Most property owners will use just the section for the district their property is in, which is 7-10 pages long including diagrams for ease of understanding.
+These 7-10 pages clearly and comprehensively describe the uses and standards for each district in a consistent manner.
+However, the document must also include all the required legal sections for a municipal ordinance, such as Administration, Authority, Non-conformance, the Appeals Process, and Definitions.

 What is an overlay zone?
 An overlay district or zone applies an additional layer of standards to all areas within a defined overlay boundary, regardless of the underlying base zoning district.